bsnes-emu/bsnes/docs/interface/higan-settings.md

 is actually connected to the correct controller port in [the console menu](higan.md#the-console-menu).

 Hotkeys
 =======

-This tab is like "Inputs" above, except it contains controls for higan itself, instead of for the emulated console.
+This tab is like "Inputs" above, except it contains controls for higan itself instead of the emulated console.

   - **Toggle Fullscreen** puts higan into fullscreen mode, where the menu and status bar are hidden,